open-contracting/deploy/docs/maintain/databases.rst

 -  Pelican
 -  Redash

 Individuals should have their own user.
-See :doc:`../deploy/kingfisher`.
+See :ref:`add-postgresql-user`.

 Improve performance
 -------------------